-The operation of this Virtual Front panel is identical of that of the physical front panel so refer to Section 6, "Front Panel Operation" on page 115 for user information.
+The operation of this Virtual Front panel is identical of that of the physical front panel so refer to Section 6, "Front Panel Operation" on page 91 for user information.
 The controls located directly below the virtual LCD screen may be used when the internet connection used is slow or there is too much latency.

-Stop continuous updated mode.
+Enable continuous update mode.
+In this mode, the status bar will show Stop continuous updated mode.
 The connection status will show

 Status Bar shows state of connection to the power source.
-Clicking on it will toggle connections status between and connected and connected.
+Clicking on it will and toggle connections status between

-Refresh button may be used when continuous updates are off to refresh the display

-Click to download a .png image of the virtual LCD display.
+- C Refresh button may be used when continuous updates are off to refresh the display - Ø Click to download a .png image of the virtual LCD display.